Will Purdue cover the spread vs. Xavier? Betting Trends, Record ATS

 Additional Purdue vs Xavier Insights & Trends

-- Last year, the 72.7 points per game the Boilermakers scored were only 1.4 fewer points than the Musketeers gave up (74.1).
+- Last year, the Boilermakers scored 72.7 points per game, just 1.4 fewer points than the 74.1 the Musketeers gave up.

-- Purdue went 10-6 against the spread and 16-0 overall last season when scoring more than 74.1 points.
+- Purdue had a 10-6 record against the spread and a 16-0 record overall last season when scoring more than 74.1 points.

-- The Musketeers' 80.9 points per game last year were 18.2 more points than the 62.7 the Boilermakers gave up to opponents.

-- Xavier put together a 15-12 ATS record and a 23-8 overall record last season in games it scored more than 62.7 points.

 Bet on this or any college basketball matchup at BetMGM